 1. Our brain and visual processes

 The brain is largely responsible for making sense of the world and almost 50% of the brain is busy when processing visual information.
-The visual cortex at the back is doing all the process of visual information, but then it sends that information to almost every other area of the brain, where it combines with sensory information.
+The visual cortex at the back is doing all the processes of visual information, but then it sends that information to almost every other area of the brain, where it combines with sensory information.
 So, we naturally evolved to process and understand visual information much better than text or any other kind of information.

 2. Colors draw attention